Net Promoter Score

 Step 2: Keep the brand promise.

 Step 3: Beware of overzealous sales reps.
 Understand the customer pain points, and help them choose the right solutions for their need.
-Having account execs force fit a solution a customer does not need, for an extra bonus, or lies about what the product can actually do is short-sighted and inevitably harms the brand.
+Having account execs force fit a solution a customer does not need, for an extra bonus, or lies about what the product can actually do is short-sighted and inevitably harms the brand–and your NPS.
 Think about your customer’s needs before your bottom line.

 Step 4: Invest in customer success.
-Customer success is somewhat of a new function introduced by the software industry as the software business model and way of selling software shifted from on-premise licenses and maintenance fees to month to month software as a service model.
+Customer success is somewhat of a new function introduced by the software industry as the industry shifted from on-premise licenses and maintenance fees to subscription software as a service (SaaS) model.
 Suddenly product adoption and usage became much more important to a company’s bottom line, as customers switching costs became much lower.
 But Customer Success is relevant to any industry.
 Customer Success is not just customer support or service, it is a more proactive approach to these functions.
 The role of customer success teams is to set expectations, onboard the customer, and make sure the customer make the most out of the product and achieve their desired outcome, and channel the voice of the customer to the right part of the organization.